9 Tips for Buying a Preforeclosure (Especially If It’s Your First)

 4. Understand what kind of discount you could get

 Since preforeclosure homes do have enough equity (usually) to cover the balance of what is owed, the discounts may not be as deep as you might anticipate.
-Just like any other real estate transaction, the price will ultimately depend on local market conditions in regards to the size, condition, and features of the house.
+Just like any other real estate transaction, the price will ultimately depend on local market conditions regarding the size, condition, and features of the house.

 What can help you save some cash on the purchase of a preforeclosure, however, is working within other negotiable variables.